 Family Provision Applications and Children of De Facto Partners

-8 March, 2018Dispute Resolution, Insolvency and LitigationEstate Planning, Wills, Trusts & SuperannuationFamily Law
+8 March, 2018Dispute Resolution, Insolvency and LitigationEstate Planning, Estate Administration and Disputes, Trusts and SuperannuationFamily Law

 A recent Queensland case looks to be the first to use new legislation to bring a family provision application by using the extended definition of ‘stepchild’ as a person eligible to make an application.